Global Optimality and Finite Sample Analysis of Softmax Off-Policy Actor Critic under State Distribution Mismatch: Soft Actor Critic

-which is the maximum possible soft action value given our selection of $\lambda_t$ since the entropy is always bounded by $\log \na$.
-We still consider Assumptions~\ref{assu lipschitz mu} and \ref{assu mu uniform ergodicity} for the behavior policy.
+In Algorithm~\ref{alg sac}, we still consider the learning rates specified in Assumption~\ref{assu three timescales} and consider Assumptions~\ref{assu lipschitz mu} and \ref{assu mu uniform ergodicity} for the behavior policy.
 Importantly, in Algorithm~\ref{alg sac}, we consider expected actor updates \citep{ciosek2017expected} that update the policy for all actions instead of just the executed action $A_t$.
 This is mainly for technical consideration.
 If we use stochastic update akin to Algorithm~\ref{alg opac}, the update to $\theta_t$ in Algorithm~\ref{alg sac} will have the term $\log \pi_{\theta_t}(A_t|S_t)$.
 As $\qty{\lambda_t}$ decreases over time, we would expect that $\pi_{\theta_t}$ becomes more and more deterministic.
 Consequently, $\abs{\log\pi_{\theta_t}(A_t|S_t)}$ tends to go to infinity, imposing additional challenges in verifying \eqref{eq konda actor update} unless we ensure $\qty{\lambda_t}$ decays sufficiently fast (e.g., using $\epsilon_\lambda > 1 - \epsilon_\beta$) such that $\abs{\lambda_t \log\pi_{\theta_t}(A_t|S_t)}$ remains bounded.
 By using expected updates instead, we are able to verify \eqref{eq konda actor update} without imposing any additional condition on $\qty{\lambda_t}$.
 We remark that Algorithm~\ref{alg sac} makes expected updates across only actions.
 At each time step, Algorithm~\ref{alg sac} still update the policy only for the current state.
 Algorithm~\ref{alg sac} shares the same spirit of the canonical soft actor critic algorithm (Algorithm~1 in \citealt{haarnoja2018soft}). \citet{haarnoja2018soft} derive the canonical soft actor critic algorithm from a soft policy iteration perspective, where the policy evaluation of the soft value function and the policy improvement of the actor are performed alternatively.
 Importantly, during the soft policy iteration, both the policy evaluation and the policy improvement steps are assumed to be fully executed.
 By contrast, the soft actor critic algorithm conduct only several gradient steps for both the policy evaluation and the policy improvement.
 As a consequence, the results concerning the optimality of the soft policy iteration in \citet{haarnoja2018soft} do not apply to soft actor critic.
 The convergence of soft actor critic with a fixed regularization weight ($\eta$) remains an open problem, and convergence with a decaying regularization, to optimality even more so.
 In this work, we instead derive the soft actor critic algorithm from the policy gradient perspective directly, akin to the canonical actor critic, and establish its convergence.\footnote{Following existing works, e.g., \citet{konda2002thesis,zhang2019provably,wu2020finite,xu2021doubly}, by convergence of the actor, we mean that the gradients converge to 0.}

 We first study the convergence of $\qty{q_t}$ in Algorithm~\ref{alg sac}.
 Different from Algorithm~\ref{alg opac}, the iterates $\qty{q_t}$ now depend on not only $\theta_t$ but also $\lambda_t$.
 In light of this, we consider their concatenation and define